Commercial Entrance Safety & Compliance in NY & NJ

 Most entrance risk does not show up as a dramatic event on day one.
 It starts with small inconsistencies that building teams learn to live with.
 An automatic door activates late.
 A swing door feels heavy or unpredictable.
 A storefront entry does not close cleanly.
 The opening still technically works, so it gets ignored.
 That is usually how properties end up further behind than they realize.

-- Supporting better entrance decisions: maintenance, repair, modernization, or replacement based on real condition
+- Supporting better entrance decisions around maintenance, repair, modernization, or replacement based on real condition

-What Commercial Entrance Safety & Compliance Usually Covers
+What Commercial Entrance Safety and Compliance Usually Covers

 This is not one single checkbox item.
 It is a broader look at how the entrance operates, how it is being maintained, and whether it is aligned with the standards and expectations that matter for the building.